About Southwest Ohio AEYC

 Board Member

 Cynthia Douglas is CEO and Director of Today’s Babies Tomorrow’s Future Early Learning Program.
-Cynthia obtained her associate degree in early childhood education from Sinclair Community College in 2010.
-She will receive her bachelor’s degree from Central State University in 2023.
+Cynthia obtained her associate’s degree in early childhood education from Sinclair Community College in 2010 and her bachelor’s degree from Central State University in 2023.
 She enjoys family time, shopping. bowling, skating, and traveling.
 She has been a family child care provider since January of 2007.
 Her program is 5-star rated and is partnered with Miami Valley Child Development Centers (MVCDC), Preschool Promise, Help Me Grow, 4C for Children, and Northwest Partnership Group.
 She loves what she does for the children she serves.
 She is looking forward to more upcoming projects and doing all that she can to serve within her community.

 Kim Ginn, BA